menandmice/terraform-provider-menandmice/docs/resources/dns_zone.md

 ### Read-Only

 - `created` (String) DDate when zone was created in Micetro.
+- `display_name` (String) A display name to distinguish the zone from other, identically named zone instances.
+- `displayname` (String, Deprecated) A display name to distinguish the zone from other, identically named zone instances.
 - `dns_view_ref` (String) Interal references to views.
 - `dns_view_refs` (Set of String) Interal references to views.
 Only used with Active Directory.
 - `dnsviewref` (String, Deprecated) Interal references to views.